JetBrains/intellij-sdk-docs/topics/tutorials/top_level_notifications.md

 </extensions>
 ```

 > A good ID completes this phrase: "Notifications in this group tell the user about…".
-See the [](balloon.md#naming-a-notification-group)
+See the [UI Guidelines for further tips on naming conventions](balloon.md#naming-a-notification-group).
 >
 {style="tip"}

 ## Timeline notification

-Next, create a new [`Notification`](https://github.com/JetBrains/intellij-community/tree/idea/253.31033.145/platform/ide-core/src/com/intellij/notification/Notifications.java) instance.
+Next, create a new [`Notification`](%gh-ic%/platform/ide-core/src/com/intellij/notification/Notifications.java) instance.
-The constructor takes three arguments: the notification group ID, the content text, and a type — which controls the icon that's displayed.
+The constructor takes three arguments:

+1. Notification group ID
+2. Content text
+3. Type (controls the icon that's displayed)

 Use the `notify` method and pass in the current project to show the notification in its associated frame.

 ```kotlin